 What better therapy could there be for these American heroes than a serious fishing tournament, a Menemsha sunset, great food & the grateful fellowship of an entire island community?

-Jack answered that question four years ago and along with his parents and their awesome team at the Inns launched the Beach Plum Inn American Heroes Saltwater Challenge.
+Jack answered that question five years ago and along with his parents and their awesome team at the Inns launched the Beach Plum Inn American Heroes Saltwater Challenge.

 WHO: 12-15 wounded warriors from Walter Reed National Medical Center

 WHAT: We are honored to provide our recovering heroes with an all-expense paid trip to Martha's Vineyard for some world class fishing, great food, a little rest & the grateful fellowship of an entire island.